 In some cases, it can be difficult to definitively determine what’s wrong with your foot or ankle after a physical examination and diagnostic imaging, and you may need an arthroscopy, which is a surgical diagnostic procedure.
-The experienced team at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio, which includes David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, can conduct an arthroscopy with care and ease, and even make repairs if needed.
+The experienced team at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio, which includes David Kaplansky, DPM and Anthony Cozzolino, DPM, can conduct an arthroscopy with care and ease, and even make repairs if needed.
 For an evaluation, schedule an appointment online or by phone today.

 An arthroscopy is a special orthopedic procedure that allows your specialist at Kaplansky Foot and Ankle Centers to visualize, diagnose, and treat the joints, ligaments, tendons, bones, or muscles in your foot or ankle.

 During the procedure, your specialist makes a small incision and inserts a surgical camera that captures real-time images of your tissue.
 Your specialist uses the information obtained from your arthroscopy to devise a treatment plan to improve your foot or ankle concern, which may include surgical repair at the time of the arthroscopy.

 You may need an arthroscopy to confirm or rule out a diagnosis.
 When you come in for care at Kaplansky Foot and Ankle Centers, your specialist conducts a thorough examination to find the underlying cause of your health concern or issue.
 During the examination, your specialist looks at your foot or ankle and may also conduct diagnostic imaging such as an X-ray or MRI to identify the underlying cause.